COMMONLY ASKED QUESTIONS

 How much are the uniforms?

-The full required kit for games costs about $70 (2 shirts, shorts and socks)
+The full required kit for games costs about $70 (2 shirts, shorts and socks).
+We also attempt to coordinate uniform exchanges when players out grow them.

 Can I request to play with friends?

-This kind of request is appropriate for the recreation league; but in travel we are assessing skill and readiness for travel league play.
+This kind of request is appropriate for the recreation league; but in travel we are assessing skill and readiness for travel league play so friend requests are not honored.
 Travel team kids often become friends for life!

 What if my child identifies as non-binary or transgender?